Azure/azure-powershell/src/ResourceManager/Tags/Commands.Tags/help/Get-AzTag.md

 ### -Name
 Specifies the name of the tag to get.
-By default, **Get-AzureRmTag** gets basic information about all predefined tags in the subscription.
+By default, **Get-AzTag** gets basic information about all predefined tags in the subscription.
 When you specify the *Name* parameter, the *Detailed* parameter has no effect.

 ```yaml